tdilauro/Simplified-wiki/MetadataLayer.md

 * `licenses_available`: The number of licenses that can be loaned out _right now_.
-If this collection doesn't track single-use licenses, it's okay to set this to 1 or 0, depending on whether the title can be loaned out right now.
+If this collection doesn't track single-use licenses, it's okay to treat this as a boolean: set it to 1 or 0, depending on whether the title can be loaned out right now.

 * `patrons_in_hold_queue`: The number of patrons who are waiting in